MeshInspector/MeshLib/readme.md

 ### Distribution for .NET
 You can download [zip-archive MeshLibDotNetDist.zip](https://github.com/MeshInspector/MeshLib/releases) containing dynamic lybraries (.dll) of both MeshLib and dependant third-party libraries, and make them available during your project building and runtime execution as follows.

-1. Create a new C# project.
+1. Create a new C# project in Visual Studio.
-2. Double-click on the project and open `.csproj` file
+2. Double-click on the project in Solution Explorer.
+You will see content of the `.csproj` file
 3. Add the following lines before the `</Project>` closing tag
 ```
  <PropertyGroup>